dfinity/interface-spec/spec/index.md

 :::note

-Note that currently only one IC nodes evaluates a query call and thus the query call cannot be rejected with the reject code `SYS_TRANSIENT` (2) because the IC nodes evaluating the query call do not compute the same query response.
-However, query calls might be evaluated by multiple IC nodes in the futures and thus we specify the general behavior.
+Currently only one IC node evaluates a query call and thus the query call cannot be rejected with the reject code `SYS_TRANSIENT` (2) because the IC nodes evaluating the query call do not compute the same query response.
+However, query calls might be evaluated by multiple IC nodes in the future and thus we specify the general behavior.

 :::